Type of Journey

 WHAT TO SEE

 Mammals: jungle cat, striped hyena, Golden jackal, Indian gray mongoose and Ruddy mongoose, chital, nilgai, sambar, four-horned antelope

 Birds: crested serpent eagle, black-headed oriole, Indian peafowl, brown-capped pygmy woodpecker, Indian eagle-owl, Bonelli’s eagle, changeable hawk-eagle, brown fish owl, rock bush-quail, crested treeswift and Indian pitta

-Lion of Gir is a sure sight if you decide on to stay a couple of days but they are slightly smaller in size than the African lion.
+Lion of Giris a sure sight if you decide to stay a couple of days but they are slightly smaller in size than the African lion.
 With a smaller mane, it is a shaggier creature with dense belly fringes and a distinctive belly fold.
-It is best to step out early in the morning to witness the massive Lions that are on patrol be the loners, pairs, or prides because there is nothing impressive than sighting a large male in the wild.
+It is best to step out early in the morning to witness the massive Lions that are on patrol be they loners, pairs, or pride because there is nothing more impressive than sighting a large male in the wild.
 Watch the Lions at fairly close quarters as they perceive little threat from humans which makes it quite impossible to see them out in the open.
-Gir forest is also a great place to see leopards, also known as panthers that are much smaller than the lion of Gir, and are more agile and climb trees which helps them to keep out of the way of the heavier, more powerful cats.
+Gir forest is also a great place to see leopards, also known as panthers that are much smaller than the lion of Gir and are more agile and climb trees which helps them to keep out of the way of the heavier, more powerful cats.
 The deer prey species that can be seen all over the park are sambar, chital (now abundant), nilgai (the largest Indian antelope), four-horned antelope, and chinkara including langur and wild boar.